 - Hose set Includes olive, binaural and hose, parts available only in black.
 It is important that you keep in mind the model of your equipment for an appropriate purchase.
 The hoses can be one or two volumes depending on the model.
 The hose is made of PVC (polyvinyl chloride), does not contain latex or natural rubber.

-- Bell The bell is a fundamental part of the stethoscope, it is positioned on the part of the patient’s body or on the organ that he wishes to auscultate.
+- Hoods The hoods is a fundamental part of the stethoscope, it is positioned on the part of the patient’s body or on the organ that he wishes to auscultate.

 How is its operation?

-If you want to hear low frequency sounds (traditional bell), you can use the open bell or the double frequency diaphragm so that it makes very light contact on the skin.
+If you want to hear low frequency sounds (traditional hoods), you can use the open hoods or the double frequency diaphragm so that it makes very light contact on the skin.

-If you want to hear higher frequency sounds with the double frequency diaphragm, press the bell firmly.
-If you want to toggle between high and low frequency sounds without having to turn the bell, simply vary the pressure exerted on it.
+If you want to hear higher frequency sounds with the double frequency diaphragm, press the hoods firmly.
+If you want to toggle between high and low frequency sounds without having to turn the hoods, simply vary the pressure exerted on it.